marnelfr/udemy.react/README.md

 export default AuthContext
 `````
-In the parent that have children component which need the defined context, we need to provider it:
+In the parent that have children components which need the defined context,
+we need to provide it:
 `````javascript
 ///src/App.js
 const isAuthenticatedUser = true